sibiraj-s/ngx-editor/docs/menu.md

 ## Custom Menu

-Create `customMenu` as a template variable using the custom-menu component.
+Create `customMenu` as a template variable using the newly created custom-menu component.
+The custom-menu will be inserted after the toolbar items.

 #### Editor